 This is Michael Scott Moore, who edits Radio Free Mike.
 His website went dark while he was a hostage in Somalia, a brutal ordeal which lasted two and a half years.
 We’re happy to announce that the site is live again.

-The title of this website is a sly reference to Radio Free Europe.
+The title of this website is a sly reference to Radio Free Europe, a Cold-War institution and an REM song.
 “Radio Free Mike” is not some kind of nickname or handle.

-His actual Twitter handle — @MichaelSctMoore — is of course a good way to keep up.
+His actual handles on social media — @MichaelSctMoore on Twitter, or @michaelscottmoore1 on Instagram — are of course excellent ways to keep up.

 His book about the hostage ordeal has been published by Harper Wave.
-He's also been known to speak in public about it.
+He's also been known to speak in public about Somalia, sometimes to support Hostage US, where he's a member of the board.

 Mike’s first book is is not autobiographical.
 Too Much of Nothing is a satirical L.A. novel narrated by a ghost, featuring a lot of exaggerated drug use and ridiculous misbehavior.
 The fictional town of Calaveras Beach might remind readers of Mark Twain.
 But the book has nothing to do with mining towns or jumping frogs.
 The Spanish word calavera simply means skeleton, or skull.